-In transactions with the Company's joint ventures, the Company recognized revenues of \$8 million (2015 - \$5 million) relating to management fees and other charges.
+In transactions with the Company's joint ventures, the Company recognized revenues of \$3 million (2016 - \$8 million) relating to management fees and other charges.

-In transactions with the Company's group pension plans, the Company paid occupancy costs of \$8 million (2015 - \$8 million) relating to property owned by the pension plans.
+In transactions with the Company's group pension plans, the Company paid occupancy costs of \$8 million (2016 - \$8 million) relating to property owned by the pension plans.

-The Company incurred \$1 million (2015 - \$1 million) in advertising, promotion and other expenses from an entity related through common control.
+The Company received \$1 million (2016 - nil) in electricity and gas sales revenue and incurred \$1 million (2016 - \$1 million) in advertising, promotion and other expenses from entities related through common control.